MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 |**Cloud**|![Cloud connection icon](media/named-connections/cloud-connection.png) |Any connection for data source that is cloud-based and does not use a gateway|
 |**On-Premise**|![On-Premise connection icon](media/named-connections/on-premise-connection.png) |Any connection that requires a gateway|

-This distinction can also be visualized in a portal like the **Connections** list in the Power BI service.
+This distinction can also be visualized in a portal like the **Connections** list in the Power BI service where you are able to verify and modify the existing connections available to you.

 ![Connections list in the Data Gateway portal in Power BI](media/named-connections/connections-list.png)

-In this portal you are able to verify and modify the existing connections available to you.

 ## More resources